ur4me/Titanic/README.md

 [1] "Survived" "Age"      "Fare"     "Cabin"    "Embarked" "Deck"
 ```
 I don't need to fill up the missing values in Cabin column as not only it contains more than 32 levels, but also I already retrieved more meaningful values to Deck column.
 As I will predict the survivors in the final step, I should fill up the missing values.
-I will use tree function to expect the missing values.
-In order to use tree function, Char need to be changed to Factor.
+I will use decision tree to expect the missing values.
+In order to use decision tree model, Char need to be changed to Factor.
 ```
 #Change Char to Factor
 total <- as.data.frame(unclass(total))